Official websites use .gov

 The goal of the 'Raising a Resilient Scientist' series is to promote the mental health and well-being of the academic research community by supporting faculty and administrators to develop self-management, relationship-management, and mentoring skills.
 A variety of topics will be covered with a specific focus on communication and shared problem-solving to help trainees deal with the inevitable setbacks experienced in high knowledge environments.

-There are five units in the series; each unit will consist of a 75-minute lecture followed by a 1-hour facilitated discussion with peers.
+There are five units in the series; each unit will consist of a 60-minute online lecture followed by a 15-minute Q&A.

 Series components